 Step 4: Album Art That Doesn't Hurt Your Eyes

 For albums with no hi-res art, I got creative and designed a few myself.
 Now my library looks as good as it sounds.
+Here are just a few of the enhancements:

 Step 5: The "Wait!
 Where Did That Go?"
 Moment